Leg Vein Treatment in London

 Laser treatments for leg veins.
 Advanced laser technology can also be used to help reduce the appearance of leg veins.
 During treatment, light energy delivered to the damaged leg veins.
 The light energy heats the vascular wall and, like the saline solution used in sclerotherapy, will cause the vessel to collapse and disappear in time.

 Laser treatments do not cause significant discomfort; there is no downtime or serious side effects associated with the treatment.

 Both sclerotherapy and laser treatments are effective on leg veins.
 With both treatments, more than one treatment is typically necessary to achieve optimal results.
 The exact number of treatments needed will depend on the extent of the treatment area and the individual.
 Dr. Ejikeme recommends spacing the leg vein treatments 6-8 weeks apart.
 This gives enough time for the vein to to fade.

 Your Leg Vein Consultation at Adonia Medical Clinic, London

 If you have leg veins that you would like to treat, contact Adonia Medical Clinic to schedule a consultation.
-Conveniently located near Queensway and Bayswater, we serve residents of central London and beyond.
+Conveniently located near Hampstead we serve residents of central London and beyond.